 I am a proud Asian-Australian Woman with a keen interest in solving societal challenges.
 I am a creative, dancer, writer, speaker and partnerships broker with nuanced understandings of the private, community and university sectors.
 I am energised when I hang out and collaborate with fascinating individuals who believe in creating a better society.

 For a large part of my life, I had not fully embraced the two key identities that make me Jean Sum – my Asian-Australian heritage and my feminine qualities.
-Two years ago, I began to deeply explore these identities and explore what each of these bring to my life.
+A few years ago, I began to deeply explore these identities and explore what each of these bring to my life.
 I have spent a lot of time and energy working through my purpose and career path, and I now realise that it is precisely these identities that have shaped the full and rich life that I have always led.
-It is through my experiences that I have a deep desire to support others unlock the qualities that make them unique contributors to our society.
+It is through my experiences that I have a deep desire to support others uncover the qualities that make them unique contributors to our society.

 My story of transformation started in the bank, after studying Actuarial Studies & Commerce and working my first job overseas.
 Upon my return to Australia, I worked in the banking industry.
 But when my brother died of suicide, I asked myself: